Content vs. value

 inputs can’t have content.
 I assume it has something to do with being connected tightly with the Operating System (at least in the past).
 Maybe you can help me on that one.
 The spec defines them as void elements which aren’t allowed to have content in any way.

-Rape's bad, if you haven't known already.
-So use Hugo's sample.
+But hey, not being accessible is not what we want.
+So use Kitty’s sample.
 This should work just fine for you!